sebpalluel/web3-monorepo/README.md

 - `libs/next-auth`: Contain all the configs for [Next-Auth](https://next-auth.js.org/)
 - `libs/test-utils`: All the utilities used for test with jest/cypress to interact easily with the db and hasura through graphql
 - `libs/ui`: React component library
+- `libs/workspace`: Contain all the generators and tooling dedicated to maintaining the NX workspace.
 - `tools`: Set of tools to to be used for DX (Developer Experience) and testing purposes.
 - `waltid-idpkit`: Contain the config files, the encryption keys for the DID server and the registered OIDC client.
 - `keycloak`: Contain all the realm settings loaded by the keycloak container